Healthy Populations and Communities: In Depth

 Photo by kazoka30/iStock

 Wellness programs are becoming a standard component of benefit packages, and how they are designed has a significant effect on employee participation.
-Employers who offer incentives and provide a comprehensive set of program offerings have higher participation rates—particularly when programs are comprehensive and prevention-focused.
+Employers who offer incentives and provide a comprehensive set of program offerings have higher participation rates—particularly when programs are prevention-focused.

 One way to make cigarettes less of an attractive nuisance is to move cigarette display cases—the so-called tobacco power wall—from behind the cash register.
 Using RAND's StoreLab—which replicates a typical mid-size convenience store in a Pittsburgh office building—researchers found that adolescents who shopped in the store with the power wall hidden were about half as likely to report that they would smoke in the future as teens who shopped in the store with the power wall behind the cash register.
-Moving the tobacco display to a side wall had no effect on adolescents' susceptibility to future smoking.

 A separate study found a similar elevated future smoking risk after participants were exposed to pro-smoking advertising in stores, but exposure to smoking in movies had no effect.
 Another study found that friends may influence a person's reaction to pro-smoking media.